jmsaavedrar/CC6204/README.md

    - configuration.py: Here the class ConfigurationFile is defined, it reads hyper-parameters from a configuration file.
    - cnn.py: Here, the class CNN is implemented.
 A detailed description of this class is discussed forward.
    - fast_predictor.py: This contains the class *FastPredictor*, that allows us to run predictions in an efficient way (this avoids reloading the model in each prediction).
 This class requires saving the checkpoints (a saved model), which can be obtained using the method -save- of CNN class.

-## tools: A set of tools for creating tf_records and for training, testing and predicting using CNNs.
+## tools: A set of tools for creating tf_records and for training, testing and predicting using CNNs
-   **- create_data.py:** This generates *tf_records*  from a data folder containing two files: *train.txt* and *test.txt* each one specifing the images for training an testing, respectively.
+   * create_data.py: This generates *tf_records*  from a data folder containing two files: *train.txt* and *test.txt* each one specifing the images for training an testing, respectively.
 The text files should be formatted in a two column style with the following syntax \<image path>\t\<label>.
-The label columns should be in a 0-indexed format.
+The label column should be in a 0-indexed format.
 You can use the tool *processInputFile.py* to convert string labels into 0-indexed integers.
       * Parameters
-         - type: [int, 0: only train, 1: only test, 2: both]
+         * type: [int, 0: only train, 1: only test, 2: both]
-         - imwheight: height of the target image
+         * imwheight: height of the target image
-         - imwidth: width of the target image
+         * imwidth: width of the target image
-         - config: path to the the configuration file [See Configuration Section ](#the-configuration-file)
+         * config: path to the the configuration file [See Configuration Section ](#the-configuration-file)
-         - name: name of section in configuration file.
+         * name: name of section in configuration file.
 The name is very important since the configuration file may include multiple configuration sections.

    After creating data, the following files are also created: **mean.dat**,  storing the mean of the training images and **metadata.data**, storing the shape of the images [H,W,CH].